Antonis Samaras

-Antonis Samaras (Αντώνης Σαμαράς, [anˈdonis samaˈɾas]; born 23 May 1951) is a Greek politician who served as 14th Prime Minister of Greece from 2012 to 2015.
+Antonis Samaras (Αντώνης Σαμαράς, [anˈdonis samaˈɾas]; born 23 May 1951) is a Greek politician who served as Prime Minister of Greece from 2012 to 2015.
 A member of the New Democracy party, he was its president from 2009 until 2015.
 Samaras started his national political career as Minister of Finance in 1989; he served as Minister of Foreign Affairs from 1989 to 1992 (with a brief interruption in 1990) and Minister of Culture in 2009.

-Samaras was previously best known for a 1993 controversy in which he effectively caused the New Democracy government, of which he was a member, to fall from power.
+Samaras was expelled from the ruling conservative party in November 2024.

+In September 1993, two New Democracy MPs defected from the parliamentary group, aligning with Samaras's party, causing Konstantinos Mitsotakis's government to lose its parliamentary majority and resign, triggering new elections.
+Samaras's role in the government's fall led to a complete rift between the two politicians, Mitsotakis and Samaras.
 In spite of this, he rejoined the party in 2004 and was elected to its leadership in a closely fought intra-party election in late 2009.
 He was the seventh party leader since it was founded in 1974.

+In the years that followed, he remained a member of parliament representing the region of Messenia, until November 2024 when he was again expelled from the party's parliamentary group and from New Democracy, due to his criticism of the foreign policy of the government of Kyriakos Mitsotakis.

 Early life and education

-Born in Athens, Samaras is the son of Doctor Konstantinos Samaras (a Professor of Cardiology) and Lena (née Zannas, a maternal granddaughter of author Penelope Delta).
+Born in Athens, Samaras is the son of Dr Konstantinos Samaras (a Professor of Cardiology) and Lena (née Zannas, a maternal granddaughter of author Penelope Delta).
 His brother, Alexander, is an architect.
 His paternal uncle, George Samaras, was a long-standing Member of Parliament for Messinia in the 1950s and 1960s.

-Samaras grew up among the Athens well-connected families, playing tennis.
+Samaras grew up among well-connected families of Athens.
 At the age of 17, he won the Greek Teen Tennis Championship.
-He attended school in the Athens College (founded by his maternal great-grandfather, Stefanos Delta and Emmanouil Benakis, Delta's father-in-law) and graduated from Amherst College in 1974 with a degree in economics, and then from Harvard University in 1976 with an MBA.
+He attended school in the Athens College (founded by his maternal great-grandfather, Stefanos Delta, and his great-great-grandfather, Emmanouil Benakis) and graduated from Amherst College in 1974 with a degree in economics, and then from Harvard University in 1976 with an MBA.

 Samaras and former Prime Minister George Papandreou were dormitory roommates during their student years at Amherst College, but became bitter political rivals.
 He is married and has a daughter and a son.
+His daughter Lena, a civil engineer, died from a cardiac arrest and a seizure on 7 August 2025 at the age of 34.